External, Network, and USB Drives for Carbonite Safe

 Any files that are deleted from the selected external hard drive will be removed from your backup within 30 days.
 If the external hard drive fails or is physically disconnected, Carbonite will recognize those files as deleted and remove them from your backup within 30 days.

-If you have a Carbonite Personal Trial or Carbonite Personal Basic, this feature won't be available.
+If you have a Carbonite Safe Trial or Carbonite Safe Basic, this feature won't be available.
 If there are files on a remote drive that you wish to include in your Carbonite backupA set of copies of your files on our servers., copy the files to a selectable folder on your local hard drive.
 Once copied, select the files for back up by right-clicking on them and selecting Carbonite; Back this up (on a Mac you can back up files through the Carbonite Preference pane / Carbonite User Interface).

-If you are using Carbonite Personal Basic on a Windows or Mac computer and wish to back up an external hard drive, you can upgrade your subscription at any time through your Carbonite account.
+If you are using Carbonite Safe Basic on a Windows or Mac computer and wish to back up an external hard drive, you can upgrade your subscription at any time through your Carbonite account.
 We recommend restarting your computer after completing the upgrade to refresh your subscription and activate all of your new capabilities.

 The files must remain on your local drive to stay actively backed up.
 Deleting or removing files from the local drive will cause Carbonite to mark them as deleted and remove them from our secure backup servers within 30 days.